tokinifubara/Creative-Making/Week1/Week1_CreateCanvas.md

 }
 ```
 <!-- slide -->
-Make a quick sketch of yourself using basic shapes
+Make a hand-drawn self portrait using basic shapes
-and create an illustration using what we have just learned
+and create a p5 sketch using what we have just learned

 <!-- slide -->
 ## Prepare...